Fatuma81/CleanCity/tests/test-plan.md

 - the alreaday have an account log in here  in the registration does not redirect to  login - UI/UX bug
 - the navigation panel at the top covers response thus user has to keep scrolling to the top to see response - UI/UX bug

+Jira Setup & Workflow

+A Jira project board was created for tracking bugs, test-related tasks, and milestones.
+Team members were invited and assigned roles:
+QA Lead: Fatuma Abdi
+Testers: Francisca Obiero, Stanley Mwangi
+Tasks are organized using To Do → In Progress → Done workflow.
+Each defect found during testing is optionally logged both in: tests/defect-log.md (for submission)
+Jira (for team collaboration and real-time updates)

 4. Team member roles and responsibilities documented Fatuma Abdi – group leader: Writes test plan,records early issues francisca obiero - identify early issues